Okipa: George Catlin

 Although Catlin brought popular attention to the Okipa, several scholars have criticized his recounting of events.
 During his own time, Catlin had a dispute with Henry Rowe Schoolcraft over the accuracy of Catlin's work regarding the ceremony.
 Schoolcraft published a six-volume attack on Catlin's work between 1851 and 1857, funded by the United States Congress.
-In it, Schoolcraft criticized Catlin's belief in the Madoc theory, the pseudohistorical belief that the Americas were discovered by the Welsh prince Madoc; Catlin believed that the Mandan were descended from Madoc's voyage based on superficial similarities.
+In it, Schoolcraft criticized Catlin's support of the Madoc theory, the pseudohistorical belief that the Americas were discovered by the Welsh prince Madoc; Catlin believed that the Mandan were descended from Madoc's voyage based on superficial similarities.
 Schoolcraft also pointed out that Catlin described the Mandan as having been wiped out by the 1837 smallpox outbreak, which severely lowered their numbers but did not lead to their extinction.
 Although Kipp and Catlin had reportedly fallen out, Kipp supported Catlin against Schoolcraft; in a letter to Secretary Joseph Henry of the Smithsonian Institution, Kipp defended the works as "important to science and to the ethnology of this country [...] in portraying and perpetuating the customs of the dying races of man in America".
 Schoolcraft's invective may have been partially the result of a personal slight; he had previously asked Catlin to illustrate for his books, an offer Catlin refused.

 Some modern scholars have also cast doubts on part of Catlin's retelling; Joshua David Bellin has pointed out that Catlin's work contains curiously long quotes in the Mandan language, where nowhere else in his oeuvre does he show any level of fluency in any Native American language.
 The American photographer Edward S. Curtis reported that Kipp's fluency in the language was largely based on his experience in fur trading.
 Nevertheless, the American anthropologist W. Raymond Wood has defended Kipp's translations, arguing that "without [Kipp's] help, Catlin's record at the Mandan village would have been immeasurably impoverished".
 Bellin has also criticized Catlin for profiting off of sensationalism and Indian stereotypes, writing that Catlin's traveling shows were a forerunner to the work of P. T. Barnum and Buffalo Bill; Catlin and Barnum even worked together at one point, though it was short-lived since neither one trusted the other.
-Dan Flores has called Catlin's comprehension of the event "poorly grasped" even though it made the ceremony fairly well-known.
+The American historian Dan Flores has called Catlin's comprehension of the event "poorly grasped" even though it made the ceremony fairly well-known.